 The sector is currently stable with an interest in expanding within already dedicated zones.
-In Walvis Bay, only four of the available blocks are currently in use.
+There are four farms in Walvis Bay and five farms in Lüderitz currently in use.
 The active companies currently have an interest in not overstocking the available area due to water quality issues and inefficient markets to sell the products.